Kuku107/odin-recipes/README.md

-After finished this projec you will enhance your HTML skill.
+After finished this project I will enhance my HTML skill.